-I am developing a new course Software Engineering for Machine Learning (SER 594) to be offered in Spring 2022.
+I developed a new course Software Engineering for Machine Learning (SER 594) that is being offered this Spring (2022).

 This course: (a) presents frameworks and tools for developing and incorporating machine-learning components into software systems; and (b) examines the application, adaptation, and extension of software engineering practices to develop and adopt machine-learning-enabled robust, secure, and scalable systems.

 version Spring 2022

 This course will include 26 lectures: